 As 3D continues to reshape the fashion industry, we are constantly inspired by those who dedicate their careers to consistently advancing their knowledge and educating others.
 We were excited to have the opportunity to sit down with one of Browzwear’s talented Guild members, Mohamad Tarek Islam to learn more about his journey into the world of digital fashion and how it has impacted his career going forward.

 Born and raised in Bangladesh, Mohamad spent much of his childhood surrounded by creatives, including his grandfather, a well-known artist whose talent and passion opened his eyes to the world of art.
 As painting soon became one of Mohamad’s go-to hobbies, he began to explore the combination of art and fashion as the next step of his creative journey.
 Aside from his artistic side, Mohamad certainly has a knack for all things tech, leading him to study a Bachelor’s Degree in Fashion Design and Technology at Port City International University in Bangladesh.
-While pursuing his studies, Mohamad first stumbled upon the concept of 3D for apparel design when reading “Patternmaking for Menswear” By Gareth Kershaw, and that is where it clicked, Mohamad knew that this was something he had to explore.
+While pursuing his studies, Mohamad first stumbled upon the concept of CAD for fashion design when reading “Patternmaking for Menswear” By Gareth Kershaw, and that is where it clicked, Mohamad knew that this was something he had to explore.

 “I have always enjoyed creating all sorts of sketches, however, I wanted to be able to transform my sketches into reality, which 3D apparel opened the doors to,” says Mohamad.
-After extensive online research, Mohamad came across Browzwear’s Indie Program, which would enable him to explore Browzwear’s 3D apparel software, VStitcher, and put his creative skills into practice along with other aspiring 3D designers around the globe.
+After extensive online research, Mohamad came across Browzwear’s Indie Program, which would enable him to explore Browzwear’s 3D apparel software, VStitcher, and put his creative skills into practice along with other aspiring 3D fashion designers around the globe.

 “Working with VStitcher brought many new and exciting tools to the table,” says Mohamad.
 “As I continue to unravel the software and all it has to offer, there are many features that have already become second nature, especially when working with the Colorways Workspace, which is an essential part of my workflow.
-With this feature, I can experiment with various options for the same garment and within minutes see the results,” he adds.
+With this feature, I can experiment with various options for the same 3D garment design and within minutes see the results,” he adds.

-After his first year at Four H Group, Mohamad was soon promoted to the Apparel Design and Development department, taking on the role of designing a variety of garments for over 35 global buyers including some of the most well-known companies, from H&M, PVH to Calvin Klein and more.
+After his first year at Four H Group, Mohamad was soon promoted to the Apparel Design and Development department, taking on the role of designing a variety of garments for over 35 global buyers, including some of the most well-known companies, from H&M, PVH to Calvin Klein and more.

 “I am currently working with more than five international brands, including PVH.
 I am proud to say that I have used my skills for the benefit of the environment and for Four H,” says Mohamad.
 “Since shifting from traditional design methods to VStitcher, I have saved over 500 samples from going to waste throughout the design process.
 Such a solution gives me the confidence to know that I can help to create a greener and less wasteful apparel industry.”